Profilangaben

 Beschreibung

 Hi, my name is Victor.
-I'm a business man and a farmer.
-I own 2 small companies.
+I'm a former business man from Montreal, and now I’m a farmer.
+In 2020 I sold my business and vested all of my resources into sustainable living.
 My dream and goal is to develop a totally self-sustaining life.
 We live 100% off grid using solar to power our home and farm.
 Our water source is a well and aquifer.
 We're on 45 acres.
 Between 2020 and 2022 we dug a 3/4 acre 18' deep pond with our own beach.
-We also built 12 bunkies, (4 cabins that sleep up to 4, 1 treehouse cabin that sleeps up to 10, 4 cook houses 1 yurt that sits 20 people, 2 cabins for chickens and 1 cabin for rabbits.
-Our farm is an experimental, biodynamic and holistic.
+We also built 12 bunkies, (4 cabins that sleep up to 4 people, 1 treehouse cabin that sleeps up to 10 people, 4 cook houses 1 yurt that sits 20 people, 2 cabins for chickens and 1 cabin for rabbits.
+Our farm is experimental, biodynamic and holistic.
 We seek to live in the circle of life harmoniously.
 We are excited about this opportunity to share our dreams with others.
 Come join us at Anastasia's Domain!

 Starting a Sustainable Farm – From the Ground Up.